stratrek/quantconnect-mcp-server/src/instructions_minimal.md

 - ❌ Detailed backtest results (only brief summaries)

 **What this minimal server CAN do:**
+- ✅ Create new projects
-- ✅ Read and edit existing algorithm files
+- ✅ Read and edit algorithm files
 - ✅ Compile code and check for syntax errors
 - ✅ Run backtests and get essential performance metrics
 - ✅ Search documentation for help